The Insider Guide To Living In Malaga As An Expat

 Most beaches offer a nudist area or are nudist tolerant, as the right to be nude is enshrined within the Spanish Constitution.

 Insider Tip: The city’s easily accessible beaches will be packed during the summer.
-For a less-crowded stretch of sand head east to the quaint fishing village of Pedregalejo, a 19th-century retreat for the Bourgeoisie.
-The pristine beaches are relatively exclusive, open to those in the know.
+For a less-crowded stretch of sand, head east to the quaint fishing village of Pedregalejo, a 19th-century retreat for the Bourgeoisie.
+The pristine beaches are relatively exclusive and open to those in the know.

 Or try Playo de Maro, an hour past Pedregalejo.
 The beach is secluded amongst green hills, outlined by crystal clear water.
-It’s perfect for snorkelling, kayaking, and diving.
+It’s perfect for snorkeling, kayaking, and diving.

 All of Málaga’s beaches are family-friendly, and every beach is open to everyone; per Spanish law, private beaches have been illegal since 1982.